|

 Along the waterfront and fronting key

 open spaces, building heights are kept low.
-This maximises views to and from
+This maximises views to and

-as more pedestrian scaled areas.
+as well as more pedestrian scaled areas.

-The successful development of Marina Bay
+The successful development of Marina

 A Common Services Tunnel housing